khaldi-med/Aalto_univ/web-sf-dev-notes.md

 * When a computer sends a message, e.g. a file, to another computer using the TCP-protocol, the data is divided into packets.
 Each packet contains a small header, up to 60 bytes, and content, up to 65 kilobytes.
 The header contains information about the sender and the receiver (IP-addresses), a number indicating the order of the particular packet, a checksum of the content, and a few other values.

-* In summary, the responsibility of the TCP-protocol is to verify that the message is received, and that the content of the message is received correctly.
+* In summary,qthe responsibility of the TCP-protocol is to verify that the message is received, and that the content of the message is received correctly.

 * URIs (Uniform Resource Identifier)